sami-s-hajjaj/ai-labs/src/lab3a.md

 ## Lab learning outcomes
 After completing this lab, you will be able to

-- create Python script to execute breadth-first search algorithm to solve a search problem.
+- create Python script to execute <strong>Breadth-First Search (BFS)</strong> algorithm to solve a search problem.

 ## Nick's route-finding problem in Romania